malcprentice/malcprentice.github.io/Project-WriteAnEssayAboutEthicalConsumption.md

 ## Homework for Class 3
+* Read three more things
+    * English this time.
+    * Add your links to the planning document
 * Find the template online
     * Write your four paragraphs
     * Bring it to class for friend check next week.